 Name changes have to be made no later than 21 days before your ceremony.

 Certificates are printed using your full legal name which is presumed to be the one in which you are enrolled.
-This is the name which is shown on your Checklist Letter for Graduation Eligibility.
+This is the name which is shown on your Graduation Eligibility letter.